-Traffic metering allows you to monitor the volume of Internet traffic passing through your router's Internet port.
-With the Traffic Meter utility, you can set limits for traffic volume, set a monthly limit, and get a live update of traffic usage.
+Traffic metering allows you to monitor the volume of Internet traffic that passes through the router Internet port.
+You can set limits for traffic volume.

-- > To monitor Internet traffic: - 1.
-Click Advanced > Advanced Setup > Traffic Meter to display the following screen:
+To monitor Internet traffic:

+1. Click Advanced > Advanced Setup > Traffic Meter.

-- 2. To enable the Traffic Meter, select the Enable Traffic Meter check box. - 3.
-If you would like to record and restrict the volume of Internet traffic, select the Traffic volume control by radio button.
-You can select one of the following options for controlling the traffic volume:
+- Select the Enable Traffic Meter check box. - 3.
+(Optional) Control the volume of Internet traffic.

-No Limit.
-No restriction is applied when the traffic limit is reached.

-Download only.
-The restriction is applied to incoming traffic only.

-Both Directions.
-The restriction is applied to both incoming and outgoing traffic.

-4. You can limit the amount of data traffic allowed per month by specifying how many Mbytes per month are allowed or by specifying how many hours of traffic are allowed.

-- 5. Set the Traffic Counter to begin at a specific time and date. - 6.
-Set up Traffic Control to issue a warning message before the monthly limit of Mbytes or hours is reached.
-You can select one of the following to occur when the limit is attained: - The Internet LED flashes green or amber. - The Internet connection is disconnected and disabled. - 7.
-Set up Internet Traffic Statistics to monitor the data traffic. - 8.
-Click the Traffic Status button to get a live update on Internet traffic status on your router. - 9.
-Click Apply to save your settings.
+You can use either the traffic volume control feature or the connection time control feature to do this.

+- Select the Traffic volume control by radio button and then select one of the following options: - No Limit.
+No restriction is applied when the traffic limit is reached. - Download only.
+The restriction is applied to incoming traffic only. - Both Directions.
+The restriction is applied to both incoming and outgoing traffic. - Select the Connection time control radio button and enter the allowed hours in the Monthly limit field. - 4.
+(Optional) If your ISP charges an amount of extra data volume when you make a new connection, enter the extra data volume in MB in the Round up data volume for each connection by field. - In the Traffic Counter section, set the traffic counter to begin at a specific time and date.If you want the traffic counter to start immediately, click the Restart Counter Now button. - 6.
+In the Traffic Control section, specify whether the router should issue a warning message before the monthly limit of Mbytes or hours is reached. - By default, the value is 0 and no warning message is issued.
+You can select one of the following to occur when the limit is attained:

+- The Internet LED flashes green or amber. - The Internet connection is disconnected and disabled.

+The Internet Traffic Statistics section helps you to monitor the data traffic.

+Click the Refresh button to update the Traffic Statistics section.

+Click the Traffic Status button to display more information about the data traffic on your router and to change the poll interval.